TanStack/router/docs/framework/react/decisions-on-dx.md

 > Can I use JSX to define my routes?

-Using JSX for defining your routes is **out of the question**, as Typescript will not be able infer the route configuration types of your router.
+Using JSX for defining your routes is **out of the question**, as Typescript will not be able to infer the route configuration types of your router.

 ```tsx
 // ⛔️ This is not possible